-Since your full view storm door may be the central point of the front of your home, it is important that you keep it clean.
+Since your full view storm door may be the central point of the front of your home, it is important you keep it clean.
 There are a number of ways to clean the glass and other components without leaving streaks or damaging the finish.

 Traditional glass cleaners often work well for full-view storm doors.
 Name brand or off-brand blue glass cleaners can work well if you use the appropriate materials to wipe them down.

 Multipurpose cleaners that advertise possible use on glass won't always work well with full view storm doors.
 Since these cleaners are made to clean a variety of surfaces, they are not really ideal for any surface, and their glass cleaning ability suffers.
 You are likely to see residue spots or streaks if you use multi-purpose cleaners.